Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Experiment

 \subsubsection{Wall Clock time}

-We randomly select 40 questions from dataset strategyqa, and conduct time overhead measurements on our method and the Vanilla CoT.
-The measurement results is shown in Table \ref{tab:time tabel}.
+We conduct time overhead measurements on our method and the Vanilla CoT.
+The measurement results are shown in Table \ref{tab:time tabel}.
+In the IS/TI column of Table \ref{tab:time tabel}, we show the number of iterations saved by Jacobi decoding token hits and the total number of iterations.
+On most models and datasets, FastCoT achieves a significant improvement in terms of time varying from 3\% to 21.80\% at the cost of negligible performance drop within 3\%.

-\textbf{Time Composition}
+\subsubsection{Time Composition}

-We perform a further detailed analysis of the time cost of our method and compare it with the corresponding part of autoregressive decoding.
-The results are shown in table \ref{tab:time composition}.
-We can see that if we only consider the time occupied by the GPU, which is the infer time shown in the table.
-Since our method adds almost no additional overhead, but we can get the corresponding logits at the approximate tokens and the chance to save iteration cycles, the infer time is saved. was reduced by almost $20\%$.
-However, calculating the approximate token (specifically, argmax operation) in the context window after inference takes 3 seconds (accounting for about $10\%$ of the GPU time) than AR decoding without this step.
-And it only took an additional 0.20s in order to support batch processing and KV-cache operations (accounting for about $0.6\%$ of the GPU time)
+We perform further detailed analysis of the time cost of our method and compare it with the corresponding part of autoregressive decoding.
+The results are shown in Table \ref{tab:time composition}.
+We can see that if we only consider the time occupied by the GPU, which is the Inference time shown in the table.
+Since our method adds almost no additional overhead, but we can get the corresponding logits at the approximate tokens and the chance to save iteration cycles, the infer time was reduced by almost $30\%$.
+However, calculating the approximate token in the context window after inference takes more 5.42s than AR decoding without this step.
+Moreover, due to the presence of Jacobi decoding, the positions of precise tokens within the same batch are almost always different, which results in varying storage lengths for the past key-value (KV) cache, necessitating additional padding to facilitate batch processing.
+To address this, we designed two types of padding mechanisms to cope with different scenarios as shown in Figure \ref{fig: Padding}.
+The respective time costs for Type1 and Type2 Padding are 5.33 seconds and 0.84 seconds, both negligible compared to the time spent on inference.
+Equally imperative within FastCoT is the handling of the key-value (KV) cache generated by the model's computation, and we call this procedure Strip KV, which consumes 18.58 seconds(about 5.6\%for total time) to extract the precise segment from the cache and retrieve it for subsequent iteration.